Vulval dermatoses are inflammatory skin conditions affecting the vulva (external genital area). They are not sexually transmitted and include:

 - Stay Dry: Moisture worsens irritation—change wet clothing promptly.

-- Regular Follow-Ups: Monitor for scarring or skin changes (lichen sclerosus carries a small cancer risk).
+- Regular Follow-ups: Monitor for scarring or skin changes (lichen sclerosus carries a small cancer risk).

 Frequently Asked Questions